DevTech-ADVISE/react-step-wizard/README.md

 Step Wizard is comprised of two components: StepWizard (the main component) and Step (each step in the wizard).
 Step is a static property of StepWizard, and can be accessed with `StepWizard.Step`.

+To view the demo, use the command `webpack` (install from npm--`npm install webpack -g`--if you don't have it) and open index.html.

 ## Properties ##

 ### StepWizard ###